-We were off to Aguas Calientes and our long-anticipated visit to the “Lost City of the Incas,” Machu Picchu.
+We were off to Aguas Calientes and our long-anticipated visit to Machu Picchu, the “Lost City of the Incas.”

-It was an early morning departure from the Hotel Marquese in Cusco for the five-hour PeruRail Vistadome trip to Aguas Calientes.
+It was an early morning departure from the Hotel Marquese in Cusco for the five-hour journey on PeruRail’s Vistadome service.
 We could have walked the Inca Trail — four days three nights of hard, high altitude hiking — or taken a 12 hour bus ride but I’m happy we chose the train.
 Great service, spectacular views and a comfortable ride.

 As I said, the Andean scenery is spectacular and there was one remarkable spot where the train reversed direction a couple of times to ascend parallel tracks and climb a steep grade.
 Another highlight was the Skylodge, a nice little hotel 400 feet up a sheer rock cliff.
 Maybe next time.